anime-recommendations

 The best anime fighting games really shine with smooth controls, moves that feel true to the show, and visuals that just pop.

 Some of these games just stick with you.
-They’ve got something special that keeps you coming back.
+They’ve got something special that keeps you coming back, whether it’s a perfectly executed combo system, a roster packed with personality, or a soundtrack that gets your adrenaline pumping before the first punch lands.

 Ranking Criteria: What Makes the Best Anime Fighting Games